 - (a) Promoting research & development in Digital Communication Technologies by: - i.
 Restructuring C-DOT as a premier Telecom Research and Development Centre for identification, customization, and development of digital products and services in the country as per indigenous needs - ii.
 Simplifying approvals/ processes for R&D procurements/ imports - iii.
-Creating a framework for testing and certification of new products and services - (b) Creating a Fund for R&D in new technologies for start-ups and entrepreneurs to enable innovation in cutting edge communications, 5G, software, content, security and related technologies and applications; and commercialization of products and services through grants, scholarships, venture capital, etc. - (c) Establishing Centres of Excellence including in Spectrum Management, Telecom Security and Next Generation Access Technologies - (d) Fostering an Intellectual Property Rights regime that promotes innovation, by: - i.
+Creating a framework for testing and certification of new products and services - (b)Creating a Fund for R&D in new technologies for start-ups and entrepreneurs to enable innovation in cutting edge communications, 5G, software, content, security and related technologies and applications; and commercialization of products and services through grants, scholarships, venture capital, etc. - (c) Establishing Centres of Excellence including in Spectrum Management, Telecom Security and Next Generation Access Technologies - (d) Fostering an Intellectual Property Rights regime that promotes innovation, by: - i.
 Implementing key recommendations in the National IPR Policy pertaining to Digital Communications, including a review of the legal regime around copyright, patents and trade marks - ii.
-Assisting start-ups in filing copyright, patent and trademarks applications - iii.
+Assisting start-ups and other innovators in filing copyright, patent and trademarks applications - iii.
 Providing financial incentives for the development of Standard Essential Patents (SEPs) in the field of digital communications technologies - iv.
 Promoting Indian IPR through international collaborations and active participation in standard development processes and IPR related events - (e) Simplifying the process of obtaining Experimental Licenses and establishing regulatory sandboxes; viz.: - i.
 Enabling creation of suitable infrastructure for testing of new products and services with due regard to safety and security concerns - ii.
-Facilitating allocation of spectrum for R&D and experimentation at affordable prices - iii.
-Simplifying and fast-track approvals for products and services for experimental purposes through de-licensing and other mechanisms; and promoting establishment of test beds, incubators, innovation centres, etc. in collaboration with industry and academia
+Facilitating allocation of spectrum for R&D and experimentation at affordable prices iii.
+Simplifying and fast-track approvals for products and services for experimental purposesthrough de-licensing and other mechanisms; and promoting establishment of test beds, incubators, innovation centres, etc. in collaboration with industry and academia

-2.4 Promoting Start-ups
+2.4 Promoting Start-ups and SMEs

 - (a) Supporting Start-ups with various fiscal and non-fiscal benefits, including: - i.
 Academic collaborations, permissions for pilots and testing, concessions on imported software, mentoring support, etc. - ii.
-Promoting participation of Start-ups in government procurement - (b) Reducing the entry barriers for start-ups by reducing the initial cost and compliance burden, especially for new and innovative segments and services - (c) Prescribing a simple and enabling regulatory framework for application service providers in order to promote innovation in Application Services for Digital Communications
+Promoting participation of Start-ups and SMEs in government procurement - iii.
+Funding pilot deployments through USOF - (b) Reducing the entry barriers for start-ups by reducing the initial cost and compliance burden, especially for new and innovative segments and services